-HelloID gives your organization powerful automation and scripting tools, which can be used to create tasks that do nearly anything in your organization's IT environment.
+HelloID gives your organization powerful automation and scripting tools, which you can use to create tasks that do nearly anything in your organization's IT environment.
 In order to run those tasks, HelloID needs to talk to a piece of software in your environment called the HelloID Agent.
 The HelloID Agent is a Windows service that runs on a member server within your organization's network.
 It is configured to talk directly to your organization's HelloID instance via HTTPS.

 In addition to running scripted tasks, the HelloID Agent also handles authentication for the HelloID Active Directory IdP.